 iPhone can’t be used as an external hard drive once connected to your computer.
 In order to add your local movies or songs to your iPhone, things you need to do:

-1. Make sure the file formats are compatible with iPhone. iPhone only accepts videos in MOV, MP4, M4V and some kind of AVI, music in MP3, AAC, AIFF, WAV etc. If not, convert your files to the compatible format first.
+Make sure the file formats are compatible with iPhone. iPhone only accepts videos in MOV, MP4, M4V and some kind of AVI, music in MP3, AAC, AIFF, WAV etc. If not, convert your files to the compatible format first.

-2. Make sure the media file is encrypted or not.
+Make sure the media file is encrypted or not.
 If your media files are purchased by yourself from iTunes or shared by others and have been authorized, go to step 3; if not, make it DRM free first.

 Sync items from your computer to the iPhone.
 Take transferring Mac videos to iPhone for example:

-Transfer files to Mac OS X Lion via iCloud: back up your iPhone contents to iCloud on your device, then open your Mac to restore contacts, iCal calendars, safari bookmarks and more.
+iTunes is not available here because it’s a one-way street in transferring.
+So as to back up your iPhone items to your computer, you can transfer files to Mac OS X Lion via iCloud.
+To do so, you can back up your iPhone contents to iCloud on your device, then open your Mac to restore contacts, iCal calendars, safari bookmarks and more.

-Transfer iPhone items to your Mac via TunesOver: just as transferring media files from Mac to your iPhone introduced above, here you can open TunesOver -> plug iPhone into Mac -> select the items and click the "Export" button on top of the primary window to start transferring.
+Now go to the "Music" tab or "Movies" tab and select the items you want.
+Then click the "Export" button on top of the primary window to start transferring.
 Detailed info: User Guide of TunesOver for Mac.

-If you have some photos you wanna add to your new iPhone 5, you can also use iTunes, iCloud and TunesOver to achieve it:
+If you have some photos you wanna add to your new iPhone 5, you can also use iTunes, iPhoto, iCloud and TunesOver to achieve it: